 Enjoy Outdoor Activities with Free Spirit Travel Insurance

 Whatever outdoor activity you try, remember that over 100 – including those above – are included as standard with a Free Spirit policy to ensure you stay active with confidence.
-There are also a further three activity packs available to add to your policy for an extra premium on both Super and Super Duper policies.
-A great addition, if you’re holidaying with energetic children, grandchildren, and or even more adventurous travelling companions.
+Also, there is more than one activity pack available to add to your policy (for an extra premium) on both Super and Super Duper policies.
+A great addition, if you’re holidaying with energetic children or even more adventurous travelling companions!

 View all the outdoor activities we cover and each activity pack here.
-Plus, you can find all the benefits of getting active by downloading our infographic.
+Plus, view all the benefits of getting active by downloading our infographic.